RBGeomaticsRob/lab_week/README.md

 - Categorize Locations for multiple types(Advanced)
 - Google / Facebook Sign-up (Advanced)
 - Add Google Analytics to the page (Advanced)
+-
+(As a thought if we were looking for alternative theme Road Potholes could be an alternative to pubs, people can register their annoyance to their local road authority)

 ##User Stories##